sogang-isds/TOATOD/E2E_TOD/README.md

-# Task Optimized Adatper Task Oriented Dialog
+# Task Optimized Adatpers for an E2E MultiWOZ

 ## Prerequsites